 4. With commentary to be supplied on the quality of the corporate results framework and the data sources supplying it - see Generic Indicator Framework, Annex 1

-Process wise, this will encompass the steps outlined in Table 1, below.
+In terms of process, this will encompass the steps outlined in Table 1, below.

 Table 1: Steps for adaptation/tailoring of indicators